DavidSegun/Basic_Crud-API/README.md

-<b> Introduction
+<b>             INTRODUCTION

 This is a REST API developed using Node.js, Express, and MongoDB.
-It includes the following features:
+It includes the following features:</b>

 JWT authentication
 Testing with Jest